What is it?

 What Should I Expect?

-The mentorship scheme will last one year from summer 2023.
-The mentee/mentor pairings will be asked to collaborate on a piece of work of a scale and topic that is agreed between yourselves.
+The mentorship scheme will last one year from summer 2025.
+The mentee-mentor pairings/groups will be encouraged to collaborate on a piece of work of a scale and topic that is agreed between yourselves.
 We would like you to use this scheme as a way of exploring accessible forms of doing and presenting research, perhaps through non-traditional forms, such as film or zines.
 We encourage you to meet online for monthly check-ins and we ask that you produce some content based on your collaborations for our website.

 How do I apply?